The conversation about Wealthy Affiliate

 All very impressive.

-I was also able to view the control panel of her websites and the SiteRubix website builder that allows you to create stunning websites in a couple of minutes (the actual website creation process after you’ve chosen your theme is actually about 90 seconds long)
+I was also able to view the control panel for her WA websites and the SiteRubix website builder that allows you to create stunning websites in a couple of minutes (the actual website creation process after you’ve chosen your theme is actually about 90 seconds long)

 I was hooked